SethTisue/lens-examples/README.md

 Example code for my intro talk on lenses in Scala using [Shapeless](https://github.com/milessabin/shapeless/).

+talk given
-talk given July 2012 at Scalathon in Philadelphia, November 2012 for Boston Scala Enthusiasts
+ * July 2012 at Scalathon in Philadelphia
+ * November 2012 for Boston Scala Enthusiasts
+ * soon: January 23, 2013 for Chicago-Area Scala Enthusiasts ([details](http://www.meetup.com/chicagoscala/events/95809062/))

 ## How to run